-My research interests are in the area of decision-making in complex systems, with emphasis on model-based approaches to system-of-systems design and assessment.
-My research found application in a variety of socio-technical domains like Language modeling and search, systemic risk in financial markets, and smart scheduling and transportation systems.
+My research interests are in the area of decision-making in human-centric complex systems, with emphasis on model-based approaches to system-of-systems design and assessment.
+My research found application in a variety of socio-technical domains like language modeling and search, systemic risk in financial markets, and smart scheduling and transportation systems.

 Language Modeling, Search and Knowledge Acquisition

 I work on the theoretical and computational aspects of a model-based integration of computational language modeling methods and cognitive decision making, reasoning, and search, through (Deep) machine learning methods like DSN, RNN, and (inverse) Reinforcement Learning.

 Knowledge acquisition is a non-Markov decision process of search over available sources of information for a given query.
 In this project, we first develop a framework to build (learn) a knowledge space using a set of textual documents.
 Then we exploit the rich structure of the resulting knowledge space to formulate the navigation behavior of an agent over the corpora in search of information as a sequential decision-making process.
 We develop an (inverse) reinforcement learning algorithm to learn the parameters of the navigation behavior as an online learning approach.

 The process of searching for relevant legal materials is fundamental to legal reasoning.
 However, despite its enormous practical and theoretical importance, law search has been given inadequate attention by scholars.
 In this project, we define the problem of law search, examine its normative and empirical dimensions, and investigate one particularly promising computationally based approach.
 We implement a model of law search based on a notion of search space and search strategies and apply that model to the corpus of US Supreme Court opinions.
 We test the success of the model against both citation information and hand-coded legal relevance determinations.